 Independently owned feed stores often take breed orders prior to chick season, but also order breeds that are not spoken for in advance.
 Most buy their chicks through the same hatcheries you can buy from yourself.
 The advantages to buying through independent feed stores is the pre-order varieties to choose from and lower small-order costs than if ordering from hatchery to home.
 Smaller feed stores do not get as many regular shipments of chicks for sale as TSC stores, for example, and they tend to carry a very limited number of breeds.

 Chicks can be ordered from true hatcheries online, by phone or sometimes picked up at the hatcheries across the country from February through April and often, much later into spring and summer.
 Breed selection is extensive and chicks can be pre-ordered months in advance.
 If you’re looking for a particular breed, learn when they begin taking orders and order early.
 Many hatcheries now offer small orders of between 3 and 10 chicks per order for sale, delivered by mail.
 Most hatcheries employ vent sexers to sort male from female chicks, a service smaller purveyors are not able to provide.

 When buying my first chicks, I chose an online company based near my home in Connecticut because I believed erroneously that the chicks would have a shorter trip home from the company in Connecticut than if I ordered through a hatchery in a different state.
 I had no idea My Pet Chicken was not a hatchery- but rather, a merchant taking orders and passing them on to hatcheries all over the country.
 That was disappointing to me, so, if transparency matters to you, ask if it is not apparent from the company’s website that they are a hatchery or not.
+As WHERE the chicks will be shipped from.
 Know who you’re buying from and what they do for the money you’re paying.

 THE DANGER ZONE